Charles Hartshorne: Criticisms

 Hartshorne's philosophical and theological views have received criticism from many different quarters.
 Positive criticism has underscored that Hartshorne's emphasis on change and process and creativity has acted as a great corrective to static thinking about causal laws and determinism.
-Several commentators affirm that his position offers metaphysical coherence by providing a coherent set of concepts.

 Others indicate that Hartshorne has quite properly placed a valuable emphasis on appreciating nature (even evidenced in Hartshorne's hobby for bird-watching).
 His emphasis on nature and human-divine relationships to the world has goaded reflective work on developing theologies about pollution, resource degradation and a philosophy of ecology.
 Allied to this has been Hartshorne's emphasis on aesthetics and beauty.
 In his system of thought science and theology achieve some integration as science and theology provide data for each other.

 Hartshorne has also been an important figure in upholding natural theology, and in offering an understanding of God as a personal, dynamic being.
 It is accepted by many philosophers that Hartshorne made the idea of perfection rationally conceivable, and so his contribution to the ontological argument is deemed to be valuable for modern philosophical discussion.

 It has been said that Hartshorne has placed an interesting emphasis on affirming that the God who loves the creation also endures suffering.
 In his theological thought the centrality of love is very strong, particularly in his interpretation of God, nature and all living creatures.
 Hartshorne is also appreciated for his philosophical interest in Buddhism, and in stimulating others in new approaches to inter-religious co-operation and dialogue.

 Langdon Gilkey questioned Hartshorne's assumptions about human reasoning experiences.
 Gilkey pointed out that Hartshorne assumes there is an objective or rational structure to the whole universe, and he then assumes that human thought can acquire accurate and adequate knowledge of the universe.